devika-nambisan/ai-blog-generator-interview-DevikaNambisan./README.md

-2. Create a '.env' file with your OpenAI key (all you must do is replace it and in your terminal use the two lines to do the change): touch .env open .env change the OpenAI key to yours
+2. Create a '.env' file with your OpenAI key (all you must do is replace it and in your terminal use the two lines to do the change): touch .env open .env
+   Change the OpenAI key to yours

 ## Please find below the steps for set up on your MAC Terminal, or you could alternatively use VS Code if you are using Windows